MileyWright/front-end/README.md

 Affords diners and food truck operators a space to find each other.
 Designed to make finding and eating at a food truck fast, easy and fun.
 Quickly see all of our Operator partners' nearby food trucks that currently open, view their current real-time GPS location, know the scheduled arrival and departure times, view photos, read customer reviews and much more, all in our easy to use app.
 Try FoodTruck TrackR today, and enjoy the best food your city has to offer.

 #Be as specific as possible; how does your app solve the problem?
+The user can input a search radius to find nearby food trucks a
+# Product Vision Document

+This is the template for the Product Vision Document that you'll complete as a team at the beginning of Build Week.
+The PVD is crucial to the planning phase and is mandatory for all groups to complete.
+If you prefer to work in Google Docs, you can make a copy of the document here.
+## ☝️ Proposal

+## What problem does your app solve?
+Affords diners and food truck operators a space to find each other.
+Designed to make finding and eating at a food truck fast, easy and fun.
+Quickly see all of our Operator partners' nearby food trucks that currently open, view their current real-time GPS location, know the scheduled arrival and departure times, view photos, read customer reviews and much more, all in our easy to use app.
+Try FoodTruck TrackR today, and enjoy the best food your city has to offer.

+## Be as specific as possible; how does your app solve the problem?
 The user can input a search radius to find nearby food trucks and filter them by food type, truck rating and distance.
 Our database keeps track of current food truck locations and departure times.
 Food truck vendors can upload their truck and menu / food pictures when on their dashboard.

-#What is the mission statement?
+## What is the mission statement?
 	Make it easy for diners to find the food they want!

-#💡 Features
+## 💡 Features

-#What features are required for your minimum viable product?
+## What features are required for your minimum viable product?

 User can register for an account as a diner or operator 	Diner can search for food trucks within a radius 	Diner can filter food trucks by rating, food type, distance 	Operator can register different food trucks

 Operator can upload their food truck menu / pics

-#What features may you wish to put in a future release?
+## What features may you wish to put in a future release?
 History tracker of your Food Truck conquests...

-#What do the top 3 similar apps do for their users?
+## What do the top 3 similar apps do for their users?
 FoodTrux - provides directions to truck of choice, has a full blown mobile app, daily specials are listed

-#🛠 Frameworks - Libraries
+# 🛠 Frameworks - Libraries

-#What 3rd party frameworks/libraries are you considering using?
+## What 3rd party frameworks/libraries are you considering using?
 React, React-Redux, Styled-Components, Axios, JWT, SQLite3, Knex, Express Node.js

-#Do the APIs you need require you to contact them to gain access?
+## Do the APIs you need require you to contact them to gain access?
  We are building them!

-#Are you required to pay to use said API(s)?
+## Are you required to pay to use said API(s)?
 No!

-#🎯 Target Audience
+## 🎯 Target Audience

-#Who is your target audience?
+## Who is your target audience?
 Be specific.
-	Foodies, people with mouths and others who want to find their favorite trucks.
+Foodies and others who want to find their favorite trucks.
 Operators who want to list their wildest food offerings to said customers.

-#What feedback have you gotten from potential users?
+## What feedback have you gotten from potential users?
-	It’s so awesome, they love it. (especially the people with mouths)
+It’s so awesome, they love it.

-#Have you validated this problem and your solution with a target audience?
+## Have you validated this problem and your solution with a target audience?
 Describe how.
 Yes, they tested the app and were able to find everything they wanted.

-#🔑 Prototype Key Feature(s)
+# 🔑 Prototype Key Feature(s)

-H#ow long do you think it will take to implement these features?
+## How long do you think it will take to implement these features?
 1 week!!!!

-#Do you anticipate working on stretch functionality after completion of a Minimal Viable Product?
+## Do you anticipate working on stretch functionality after completion of a Minimal Viable Product?
 YES if there is time.